If you need to overlay dynamic graphics on top of video with OnTheAir CG, you will be able to choose between 2 different configurations:

 - Fill = the actual graphics with colors and images

 - Key = a signal that tells the external device which portion of the image is transparent and which one is opaque.
 It is like an Alpha Channel.

-Depending on what you want to do, you will use either internal or external key.
-The great advantage of external key is that when used in a Live production, it's the director that decides when a graphic goes live or not on his production switcher.
+- when used in a Live production, it's the director that decides when a graphic goes live or not on the production switcher.